-It was a seven hour journey round trip to pick up the bike and I was growing increasingly apprehensive as to what I had got myself into but was I committed.
+It was a seven hour journey round trip to pick up the bike and I was growing increasingly apprehensive as to what I had got myself into; but was I committed.
 Though not a typical Honda buyer this machine had everything I wanted.
-Mid capacity engine, fuel injected, twin cylinder, shaft drive with good weather protection.
-Without buying + 20 year old carbureted example or a behemoth 1200cc motorcycle these characteristics are hard in find on one machine.
-Modern enough to have good power with established reliability alongside modest claims of handling I was excited.
+Mid capacity engine, fuel injected, twin cylinder, shaft drive and class leading weather protection.
+Without buying + 20 year old carbureted example or a behemoth 1200cc motorcycle these characteristics are hard to find on one machine.
+Modern enough to have good power with established reliability alongside modest claims of handling.
+I was excited.

 Fortunately, the drive down was an uneventful run down the M4/5.
-Stopping once to top up the oil (the truck had a persistent leak) and after a quick rest we were on the move again with me driving.
-Despite the lack lustre engine combined with heavy cargo we made good time watching the scenery around us change as we headed south.
+We only stopped once and that was to top up the oil in the truck.
+It had a persistent oil leak and this was the only way to keep the thing running all day.
+Despite the box framed lack lustre leaky diesel we made good time watching the scenery around us turn green as we headed south.

 Since being home I have had a closer look around the machine and have found some parts that need a service alongside a basic one I was planning on giving it anyway.
 But as it is road legal this could wait.
 The bike was clearly ready to go so I set off for a short journey the next day.

-One ‘Men and Motors’ review of the older model of the same machine unfairly described the Deauville as ‘a motorcycle for people who don’t want a motorcycle’.
+One ‘Men and Motors’ review of the older model of the same machine the Deauville was unfairly described as ‘a motorcycle for people who don’t want a motorcycle’.
 Explaining that it is a machine that is more car than anything resembling a motorcycle.
 This demonstrates the narrow view of one individuals perception of what motorcycling should be but is also accurate in some ways.

-You read reviews describing Superbikes as monsters that ‘always want to go faster’ egging you on to push on and on – this bike is the opposite.
-With its long wheel base and soft suspension the Motorcycle encourages you to take in the scenery and enjoy the ride – which suits me perfectly (though doesn’t help its reputation).
+You read reviews describing Superbikes as monsters that always want to go faster egging you on to push harder well this bike is the opposite.
+With its long wheel base and soft suspension the Deauville encourages you to take in the scenery and enjoy the ride.
+This suits me perfectly though doesn’t help its reputation.

-Another surprise was that it did feel different to the Suzuki and Kawasaki I owned.
-I bought this motorcycle for the same price I did my Suzuki and £600 more than my Kawasaki but that ‘Honda’ feeling was noted.
-I cannot put my finger on it but in a small intangible way it does feel special.
-The coming week will see me fettling with the machine and giving it new oil, fluids, spark plugs etc but this is just basic maintenance and something I want to do and is not necessarily needed yet.
+The most notable surprise was that it did feel different to the Suzuki and Kawasaki I have also owned.
+I bought this motorcycle for the same price I did my Suzuki bandit 600 and £600 more than my Kawasaki ER5 yet that Honda ‘feeling’ was still present.
+Confirmation bias maybe but as of yet I cannot put my finger on it but in a small intangible way it does feel special.
+The coming weeks will see me fettling with the machine and giving it new oil, fluids, spark plugs etc but this is just basic maintenance and something I want to do and is not necessarily needed at this point.

 Unstressed and unhurried I have found a motorcycle that suits my needs, was a pleasure to buy and a surprise to ride.
 I am not a thrill seeker and do not get pleasure from riding fast but do enjoy travelling.
-This machine will be a good companion to meet that meets that criterion and for £1500 I could not be more pleased.
+This machine will be a good companion to meet these criterion and for £1500 I could not be more pleased.